nickbalestra/jspm-react-starter-kit/README.md

 JSPM - REACT starter kit
 ===========================

-Use this repo to kickstart your react development using JSPM, a package manager for the SystemJS universal module loader.
+A starter kit to bootstrap your react development using JSPM, a package manager for the SystemJS universal module loader.

 Why JSPM in a nutshell: